FlowFuse/website/src/blog/2024/11/publishing-modbus-data-to-uns.md

 ---
-title: Bridging Modbus Data to MQTT using FlowFuse
+title: Publishing Modbus data to your UNS with FlowFuse
-subtitle: Seamlessly Integrating Modbus with MQTT for Smart Industrial Automation using FlowFuse
+subtitle: Bridging Modbus Data to MQTT using FlowFuse
-description: Learn how to bridge Modbus data to MQTT using Node-RED for cloud integration and real-time industrial monitoring.
+description: Learn how to bridge Modbus data to MQTT and publish it to a Unified Namespace (UNS) using FlowFuse for real-time monitoring and cloud integration.
 date: 2024-11-20
 authors: ["sumit-shinde"]
 image: /blog/2024/11/images/bridging-modbus-to-mqtt.png
-keywords: modbus to mqtt, mqtt to modbus, node-red as gateway, bridging modbus to mqtt
+keywords: modbus to mqtt, mqtt to modbus, node-red as gateway, bridging modbus to mqtt, modbus to uns, uns
 tags:
    - node-red
    - mqtt
    - opcua
    - modbus
+   - uns
 ---

-Modbus is a popular protocol in industrial automation used to connect devices like sensors and PLCs, but it’s not designed to connect easily with cloud platforms or modern IoT systems.
-MQTT, however, is well-suited for real-time data transfer to the cloud.
-Using Node-Red, you can bridge the gap between Modbus and MQTT, allowing older equipment to connect to modern IoT networks.
-Let’s take a look at how you can set this up on the FlowFuse Platform.
+As industries evolve towards Industry 4.0, integrating legacy systems like Modbus with modern cloud technologies becomes essential.
+While effective for local machine-to-machine communication, Modbus doesn't naturally connect with cloud platforms.

+This article shows you how to bridge Modbus data to MQTT using FlowFuse and Node-RED.
+By publishing this data into a [Unified Namespace (UNS)](/solutions/uns/), you can seamlessly integrate legacy systems with cloud services for real-time monitoring and analysis, unlocking the full potential of your industrial data.

 <!--more-->

-## Why Bridge Modbus with MQTT?

-Modbus has been a cornerstone of industrial communication for decades, particularly in manufacturing.
-It's simple, reliable, and effective for machine-to-machine communication, connecting devices like sensors, motors, and PLCs.
-But as industries shift toward Industry 4.0 and embrace cloud-based solutions, integrating these older systems with modern platforms has become more urgent.

-This challenge is known as the OT/IT gap—the difficulty of linking operational technology (OT) like Modbus devices to information technology (IT) systems and cloud platforms that use newer protocols.
-While Modbus works well for local control and data collection, it doesn’t easily integrate with cloud or IoT systems.
-That’s where MQTT comes in.
+## The Importance of Bridging Modbus Data to MQTT for Cloud Integration and UNS

+Modbus has long been a foundational protocol in industrial environments, enabling reliable communication between devices like PLCs, sensors, and motors.
+It has served the needs of operational technology (OT) for decades.
+However, as industries embrace Industry 4.0, there is an increasing need to bridge the gap between legacy OT systems like Modbus and modern information technology (IT) platforms, including cloud-based systems and IoT applications.
+This is where the challenge of the OT/IT gap arises.

-MQTT is a lightweight, real-time messaging protocol that efficiently transmits data from devices to the cloud, even in environments with limited network connectivity, bandwidth, or power.
-It’s a perfect fit for IIoT applications.
-However, Modbus and MQTT aren’t natively compatible, so bridging the two protocols with a solution like Node-RED is essential.
+While Modbus excels in local control and data collection, it struggles to integrate with cloud-based platforms and real-time IoT solutions.
+That's where MQTT—a lightweight, real-time messaging protocol—becomes essential.
+MQTT allows devices to transmit data efficiently to the cloud, even in environments with limited bandwidth, power, or connectivity.
+However, bridging them is crucial since Modbus and MQTT don’t natively communicate for bridging.
+We will need to use a platform like Flowfuse that supports both.

-Connecting Modbus to MQTT allows you to send data from legacy systems to the cloud for remote monitoring and analysis.
-This setup lets you track performance, detect issues, and gain insights from anywhere without replacing existing equipment.
-The result is improved efficiency, reduced downtime, and better decision-making based on real-time data.
+Connecting Modbus data to MQTT allows you to send data from legacy systems to the cloud without replacing existing equipment.
+This enables real-time monitoring and remote analysis.
+Once you create the bridge for data from Modbus to MQTT, publishing it into a Unified Namespace (UNS) further enhances data accessibility and usability.
+A UNS centralizes all operational data into a single namespace, making it easier to track performance, detect issues, and perform analytics without complex integrations.

-For instance, machines like motors, pumps, and conveyors can send their data to the cloud via MQTT in a factory where Modbus is still in use.
-This provides real-time visibility into machine performance and supports predictive maintenance, helping prevent unexpected failures and minimizing costly downtime.
+For instance, in a factory still relying on Modbus, machines such as motors, pumps, and conveyors can send their operational data to the cloud via MQTT.
+Once the data is in the cloud, it can be published into the Unified Namespace (UNS), giving stakeholders easy access to a centralized view of all device data in real time.
+This integration provides immediate insights into machine performance, enabling operators to track temperature, vibration, and runtime metrics.
+With these insights, predictive maintenance models can be applied, helping to identify potential failures before they occur and preventing unplanned downtime.

 ## How to Bridge Modbus to MQTT

 This section will cover the steps to bridge Modbus data to MQTT using FlowFuse, leveraging Node-RED's capabilities.
-The process involves retrieving data from a Modbus device (For Practical example, we are using OpenSim to simulate Modbus data), transforming and processing the data (e.g., scaling raw sensor data into human-readable formats), and sending it to an MQTT broker for cloud integration.
+The process involves retrieving data from a Modbus device (For Practical example, we are using OpenSim to simulate Modbus data), transforming and processing the data (e.g., scaling raw sensor data into human-readable formats), and sending it to your Unified Namespace.

 ![Bridging Modbus Data to MQTT using Node-RED](./images/bridging-modbus-data-to-mqtt.png){data-zoomable}
 _Bridging Modbus Data to MQTT using Node-RED_